alibenski/clm-learning/web/modules/contrib/image_link_formatter/README.md

 would be to either override the `class` in its plugin definition (like it's done for [SVG image][9]) or create a new formatter.

-To avoid potential conflicts with other formatters overridding plugin's class, we opted for the second option: the module adds the new image field formatter `image_link_formatter` which also corresponds to how it worked on D7.
+To avoid potential conflicts with other formatters overriding plugin's class, we opted for the second option: the module adds the new image field formatter `image_link_formatter` which also corresponds to how it worked on D7.